 An example of the distribution of forest heights from the model is shown below - along with a comparison with a LIDAR scan at the same site.
 The distribution is plottet at distances 2000m, 10000m and 20000m from the center of the wind farm.
 The distributions are very similar, but with the SLU Forest Map to predict tree heights at a slightly lower level.

 The map is in the public domain.
 SLU has made the data available free of charge.

 - The Swedish University of Agricultural Sciences, Department of Forest Resource Management, Swedish University of Agricultural Sciences are acknowledged for development and release of the free and open dataset of forest heights.

-- Development of this dataset was supported through the InnoWind project (www.innowind.dk), which is co-funded by the Danish Innovation Fund
+- Development and Integration of this dataset into EMD services was co-supported through the InnoWind project ([http://www.innowind.dk www.innowind.dk) which is co-funded by the Danish Innovation Fund